wadehuang36/ISBI2012/readme.md

 the rule of finding model is ./models/{model}/config.json where {model} is the value you input.

 ## Tasks
-1. Convert.py, mirror and tile images to LMDB for Caffe.
-2. Train.py, run Caffe train with data generated from task 1
+1. Train.py, run Caffe train with pre-processed images.
-3. Deploy.py, run Caffe classifer with trained-model generated from task 2.
+2. Deploy.py, run Caffe classifer with trained-model generated from task 1.
-4. Segment.py, run segmentation with likelihood generated from task 3.
+3. Segment.py, run segmentation with likelihood generated from task 2.
-5. Evaluation.py, run a java library to evaluate results from task 4.
+4. Evaluation.py, run a java library to evaluate results from task 3.

 All.py is just run all tasks together.